Inheritance Tax in Spain — Regional Guide

 Choose Your Region — Click the Map

-Click any of the seventeen blue pins on the map — Galicia, Asturias, Cantabria, País Vasco, Navarra, La Rioja, Aragón, Cataluña, Castilla y León, Madrid, Castilla-La Mancha, Extremadura, Valencia, Murcia, Andalusia, Balearic Islands or Canary Islands — to read its detailed 2026 inheritance tax guide.
+Open the full-page interactive map → or click any of the seventeen blue pins below — Galicia, Asturias, Cantabria, País Vasco, Navarra, La Rioja, Aragón, Cataluña, Castilla y León, Madrid, Castilla-La Mancha, Extremadura, Valencia, Murcia, Andalusia, Balearic Islands or Canary Islands — to read its detailed 2026 inheritance tax guide.
 Hover over the region itself on the map to highlight it.

 Region with detailed guide — click to open

-Click any blue pin or hover over the region on the map to read its 2026 inheritance tax guide.
+Click any region on the map for its 2026 inheritance tax guide — or choose from the list below.

 Or pick a region from the list